 1. When is the best time to go to Patagonia?Patagonia is a rugged, mountainous area of southern Chile and Argentina characterized by glaciers, fjords, and windswept steppe.
 Weather is unpredictable with strong winds and sudden storms common.
+In the Magallanes and Tierra del Fuego areas, temperatures in summer average 52°F (11°C).
+Dampness and wind chill can make it feel cooler so be prepared by having a number of layers and good waterproof gear with you.
+The weather year-round is highly unpredictable, and in summer be prepared for incessant winds that do lessen in the winter.
+In the shoulder season months - November and March - you are likely to find the winds not as strong as they are during the peak of summer.
 Summertime (December through February) is the best time to visit as temperatures are generally warmer and trails are more accessible.
 Shoulder months, October, November, March, and April tend to have cooler temperatures, but also less wind and smaller crowds so these can be nice options as well.
-For more information, check out our Patagonia Weather page.

 2. What are the accommodations like?In Patagonia, we have selected a variety of charming accommodations ranging from remote hiking lodges to comfortable city hotels with all of the modern conveniences.
 In general, we use small, family-run accommodations that are locally owned and characteristic of each area instead of luxury chain resorts.
 For more information, check out our Patagonia Lodging page or click on the bed icons next to each day of the tour itinerary to view pictures of our standard hotels/ lodges.